jborichevskiy/up-and-to-the-right/content/posts/making-friends-online.md

 ## other reflections

 - Don't move in together with someone you met online before a trial run or getting to know them very well.
 Especially in a foreign country.
-Trust me on this one.
 - A couple hours hanging out together might be equivalent to months of liking each others' tweets in terms of information exchanged, but the latter might only be possible with the former.
 - Some people aren't comfortable with video calls, and not everyone has the internet for them.
 Get creative!
 Start a voice chat instead along with a [Figma](https://figma.com) or [Miro](https://miro.com/) board and create a map of your conversation as you talk.
 Or start an email thread!
 Or keep it to DMs until you feel the time is right.
 - make introductions and schedule group chats!
 If you feel you and a few people have been independently circling around a topic or idea, offer to connect them and make it a group chat or call.
 The more people present, the deepe more potential for serendipity and magic.

 ## my path from lurker to tourist to internet native

 I’ve been on the internet since I was 14 (11 years ago).
 The first 7 years were spent a capital-L lurker: part of the vast 90% who merely scrolls without engaging beyond a like or upvote.
-My early days were spent playing Club Penguin, reading Reddit (mostly gaming and religion subreddits), hackforums.net, engadget, deviantart, gizmodo, and lifehacker.
+My early days were spent playing Club Penguin, reading Reddit (mostly gaming and religious subreddits), hackforums.net, engadget, deviantart, gizmodo, and lifehacker.
 I watched YouTubers play video games, scrolled 9gag for memes, and read wikipedia articles.
 This is a fun place to be, but it's hard to translate these into offline connections.

 After moving to New York at 20, I began using the internet to meet people — but in the safe, walled-garden-app approach.
 I signed up for Hinge and Tinder and Coffee Meets Bagel and went on dates.
 I scoured Meetup.com, Sonder, Facebook events, and The Skint to find events to attend.
-I stumbled on HeyGreet, an app to schedule dinners with random strangers across the city.
+I stumbled on [HeyGreet](https://web.archive.org/web/20190120085557/https://www.heygreet.com), an app to schedule dinners with random strangers across the city.
 But I was still using the internet as a tourist — someone without a space to call their own and merely visiting the spaces of much larger, more established brands and companies.

 Sometime in 2019 I stumbled on Alexey Guzey’s [Why You Should Start a Blog Right Now](https://guzey.com/personal/why-have-a-blog/) post as well as [Why (and How) You Should Join Twitter Right Now](https://guzey.com/twitter/).
 These two posts corrected my inaccurate perceptions of blogging and twitter, so I created my Twitter account and published [my first post](/posts/hello-world).
 This was where I went from internet tourist to internet native: I now had a living room of my own that people could stumble on, get to know me, and reach out if they were interested -- without being beholden to a service that could this away.